jesgs/poser-autorigger/README.md

 An autorigger for Poser characters imported as FBX files.

+This auto-rigging tool is geared specifically towards FBX imported figures that already have an existing base armature.
+This tool takes that existing armature and automates the setup of IK/FK chains, bone collections, and bone widgets.

 ## Base Feature Set for Poser FBX Auto-Rigger in Blender

 ### 1. IK/FK Chain Creation